 You can also use previous buying behavior or social media analytics to help personalize your videos.

 Marketers say that videos are more successful when they have music.
 We agree.
-Background music help set the tone and mode, and often increases engagement.
+Background music helps set the tone and mode and often increases engagement.
 When looking to add music to video, keep in mind that the music you are using is pre-approved for social media use.

 That way, customers can engage wherever they are, even if they’re hiding in the toilet while they skive from work.

-It’s important to insert clear, obvious call-to-action (CTA) in your video so customers know what to do next.
+It’s important to insert a clear, obvious call-to-action (CTA) in your video, so customers know what to do next.
 This makes them more likely to convert.

 Interestingly, a new study by Wistia finds that it is best to add a CTA to the beginning of your videos as opposed to the end.

 While previously, CTA links worked better at the end of videos, all this has changed.
 Call-to-action captions at the beginning of videos are now 186% more successful than CTAs at the end.

 Nowadays, customers expect personalized messaging from brands.
 Your video marketing messages should be no exception.
 From sales emails to event invites, there are plenty of opportunities to personalize your brand messaging in videos to fuel engagement and drive conversions.

 If you’re looking for an easy and scalable way to create personalized videos for your marketing campaigns, try Promo, the number one online video maker.